-The following Policy for Enforcement of Covenants, Bylaws and Rules ("Policy") has been adopted by the Board of Directors ("Board") of Grand Lodge on Peak 7 Owners Association, Inc. ("Association") pursuant to the requirements set forth in C.R.S. §38-33.3-209.5, for the enforcement of the Association's Declaration, Bylaws, Rules and Regulations, collectively referred to as the "Governing Documents".
+The following Policy for Enforcement of Covenants, Bylaws and Rules ("Policy") has been adopted by the Board of Managers ("Board") of Grand Timber Lodge Owners Association, Inc. ("Association") pursuant to the requirements set forth in C.R.S. §38-33.3-209.5, for the enforcement of the Association's Declaration, Bylaws, Rules and Regulations, collectively referred to as the "Governing Documents".
 This Policy shall supersede and replace any covenant enforcement policies previously adopted by the Association.
 All capitalized terms used but not defined herein shall have the meaning set forth for such term in the Declaration.